wpyoga/openvz6-glibc-patch/ubuntu/18.04-bionic-glibc-2.31/README.md

 previously-declared static const variables when declaring subsequent static const variables, which are not supported by GCC 7.

-Also, Debian's glibc 2.31 packages does not include libcrypt.so.1, which is still needed while upgrading to Focal.
-So we need to patch the build rules and enable it.
+Also, Debian's glibc 2.31 build scripts does not build libcrypt.so.1 by default.
+We need this while upgrading to Focal, so we patch the build rules to enable it.

 ## Add bionic-backports and focal sources repositories